acoli-repo/AURIS/guidelines/draft/sentence-level/discourse.md

-AURIS Discourse Extension, Christian Chiarcos, University of Augsburg, Germany, draft version of 2023-11-28
+AURIS Discourse Extension, Christian Chiarcos, University of Augsburg, Germany, draft version of 2023-12-15

-# A. Discourse Relations
+# 1. Discourse Relations

 The annotation of discourse relations adopts a different format and is thus described in an appendix to the AURIS guidelines.